-• THAT ALL PERSONS IN CUSTODY AT A POLICE STATION ARE TREATED IN ACCORDANCE WITH PROVISIONS OF THE CRIMINAL LAW (DETENTION AND

-INTERROGATION) ACT 1995, AND THIS MANUAL; AND

-• THAT ALL MATTERS REQUIRED TO BE RECORDED ARE ACCURATELY RECORDED.

-- (1) A police officer of any rank may perform the functions of a custody officer at a designated police station if a custody officer is 'not readily available' to perform them.
-'Not readily available' is defined as when they are actively involved in other duties which prevent a ready return to the station or such duties within the station that require the continued attention of the custody officer. - (2) When a person in custody is brought before a custody officer, the custody officer must: - record the time the person was arrested or taken into custody, the time of arrival at the police station, and the time the person came into the custody of the custody officer; - (b) enquire into the arrest and, if not satisfied that the arrest was lawful, or an offence has been disclosed, release the person unconditionally; - (c) in the presence of the person in custody, make a record of the grounds for detention; - (d) where a charge is laid, or a person is unconditionally released, obtain details of the alleged offence and record the details; - (e) inform the person in custody of the reason/s for detention and/or any charges laid; - (f) ask the person in custody the Standard Indigenous Origin Question and record the answer; - (g) record the details of advice received from the investigating officer, regarding the questioning of the person, and right to communicate; - (h) ensure that all information is accurately recorded; and - (i) record any transfer of the person in custody. - (3) The police officer conducting the investigation must advise the custody officer: - (a) the time of commencement and ending of the questioning; - (b) any charge/s; - (c) any other matter required to maintain the custody records accurately; and - (d) if the person in custody is denied communication, the time and reason/s for denial.
+- THAT ALL PERSONS IN CUSTODY AT A POLICE STATION ARE TREATED IN ACCORDANCE WITH PROVISIONS OF THE CRIMINAL LAW (DETENTION & INTERROGATION) ACT 1995, AND THIS MANUAL; AND - THAT ALL MATTERS REQUIRED TO BE RECORDED ARE ACCURATELY RECORDED. - (1) A police officer of any rank may perform the functions of a custody officer at a designated police station if a custody officer is 'not readily available' to perform them.
+'Not readily available' is defined as when they are actively involved in other duties which prevent a ready return to the station or such duties within the station that require the continued attention of the custody officer. - (2) When a person in custody is brought before a custody officer, the custody officer must: - (a) record the time the person was arrested or taken into custody, the time of arrival at the police station, and the time the person came into the custody of the custody officer; - (b) enquire into the arrest and, if not satisfied that the arrest was lawful, or an offence has been disclosed, release the person unconditionally; - (c) in the presence of the person in custody, make a record of the grounds for detention; - (d) where a charge is laid, or a person is unconditionally released, obtain details of the alleged offence and record the details; - (e) inform the person in custody of the reason/s for detention and/or any charges laid; - (f) ask the person in custody the Standard Indigenous Origin Question and record the answer;

+- (g) record the details of advice received from the investigating officer, regarding the questioning of the person, and right to communicate; - (h) ensure that all information is accurately recorded; and - (i) record any transfer of the person in custody. - (3) Where it is intended to detain a person in custody for court, a custody officer shall advise Prosecution Services at the first available opportunity of any need to convene a court and commence the preparation of court documentation. - (4) The police officer conducting the investigation must advise the custody officer: - (a) the time of commencement and ending of the questioning; - (b) any charge/s; - (c) any other matter required to maintain the custody records accurately; and - (d) if the person in custody is denied communication, the time and reason/s for denial.